BowlingX/flexcss/demo/forms/index.md

 {% highlight javascript %}
 {
     // if true creates tooltips above element, uses FlexCss Tooltips
     createTooltips: true,
     // if true appends error message after input element
     appendError: false,
     // type of ajax submit
     ajaxSubmitType: 'POST',
     // json content type if ajax method is set to json
     ajaxJsonContentType: 'application/json; charset=utf-8',
     // allow inline validation
     inlineValidation: true,
     // validate in realtime (on `input` event)
     realtime: true,
     // timeout when realtime event should be captured
     realtimeTimeout: 250,
     // formatting method for an error
     formatErrorTooltip: (error) => {
         return '<i class="icon-attention"></i> ' + error;
     },
     // the class that will be put on the element to mark it failed validation
     inputErrorClass: 'invalid',
     // the container class for error messages below an element
-  containerErrorClass: 'form-error'
+    containerErrorClass: 'form-error',
+    // additional options for fetch
+    fetchOptions: {
+        credentials: 'include'
+    },
+    // if you have a fixed header, either set a number or function here
+    scrollToElementDiff: 0
 }
 {% endhighlight%}
 <hr>